tastyigniter/TastyIgniter/README.md

 made by earlier files.
 Files are loaded in the order specified by the `include` setting with globbed files being processed in alphabetical order.

+### ignore-duplicates

+By default, Composer's conflict resolution engine is used to determine which version of a package should be installed when multiple files specify the same package.
+An `"ignore-duplicates": true` setting can be provided to change to a "first version specified wins" conflict resolution strategy.
+In this mode, duplicate package declarations found in merged files will be ignored in favor of the declarations made by earlier files.
+Files are loaded in the order specified by the `include` setting with globbed files being processed in alphabetical order.

+Note: `"replace": true` and `"ignore-duplicates": true` modes are mutually exclusive.
+If both are set, `"ignore-duplicates": true` will be used.

 ### merge-dev